zwily/typus/README.markdown

       Post: cu
       Category: cu

+If you're using a Typus enabled plugin, it will probably have defined roles for the new application functionality.
+You can overwrite them from the configuration file.

 Note: CRUD stands for Create, Read, Update and Delete.

+### Tip

+1. Roles for a user?

+You can create a role for a user using directly the username nickname.
+For example, the user Francesc Esplugas:

+    fesplugas:
+      TypusUser: u
+      Post: crud

 ## Typus Enabled Plugins

 Typus can use external plugins to extend functionality.
 Some of them are available on GitHub licensed under the MIT License.
+For example:

     http://github.com/fesplugas/simplified_blog/tree/master